yuusufgul16/card-game/README.md

   ## Instructions
   To learn more about how to play, click on the Instructions button in the main menu.
 A video tutorial is also available to help you get started.

-## License

-This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License - see the LICENSE file for details.

 ## Demo
 https://yuusufgul16.github.io/card-game/